Tetramatrix/flask-exercise/README.md

  * Debugger is active!
  * Debugger PIN: 869-370-679

 5. Open a browser window and navigate to http://127.0.0.1:5000.
 It loads a page with the content "Welcome to Flask-Avaaz!".
-Now you are ready to go!
+Congrats!

 ## Tutorial